davidokeyode/azure-cloudsec-practitioner/BadZure/Readme.md

 ```
 Invoke-MSOLSpray -UserList .\users.txt -Password "PASSWORD_FROM_THE_ATTACK_PATH_OUTPUT" -Verbose -OutFile .\sprayresults.txt
 ```
+** Note the non-existent user and the user with MFA configured

 4. View the result
 * Notice that the user with the password from the attack path output was compromised